 Mu 10.
 Selected Topics in Music; offered by announcement.
-Units to be determined by arrangement with instructor.
-Instructors: Staff, visiting lecturers.
+Units to be determined by arrangement with instructor: Instructors: Staff, visiting lecturers.

 Mu 21.
 Understanding Music.
 9 units (3-0-6); first term.
 The Listening Experience I. How to listen to and what to listen for in classical and other musical expressions.
 Listening, analysis, and discussion of musical forms, genres, and styles.
 Course is intended for musicians as well as nonmusicians and is strongly recommended as an introduction to other music courses.
-Instructor: Neenan.
+Not offered 2011-12.

 Mu 24.
 Introduction to Opera.
 9 units (3-0-6); third term.
 Opera exploded onto the cultural scene around the year 1600 and quickly became the most popular, expensive, and lavish spectacle in all of Europe.
 The course will trace the history of the genre examining masterpieces by Monteverdi, Handel, Mozart, Rossini, Verdi, Wagner, Strauss, Berg, and Britten, and will sample a host of newer works, including Einstein on the Beach, The Death of Klinghoffer, and The Ghosts of Versailles.
-Instructor: Staff.
+Not offered 2011-12 and will offer more in-depth exploration of works in preparation for performance.
+Not offered 2011-12.

 Mu 25.
 History of Chamber Music.
 9 units (3-0-6); third term.
 To be coordinated with Caltech's spring chamber music performances; enrollment limited to students preparing performances of chamber music during the term.
-The course will survey the history of chamber music and will offer more in-depth exploration of works in preparation for performance.
-Not offered 2008-09.
+The course will survey the history of chamber music